Can You Put Aluminum Foil In An Air fryer?

 -Tip- fold ridges into the aluminum foil to place under your dish in the air fryer.
 This allows the bottom of your food to breath more and not get soggy or mushy from the released juices.
 Never over crowd your basket to ensure even heat distribution for perfectly air fried foods.
 My air fryer has a basket size over 5QT which gives me enough space to make larger meals without overstuffing.

-Using aluminum foil for certain foods are great, and for other specific groups of food, you want to stay away from using it completely.
+Using aluminum foil for certain foods are great, and for other specific kind of food, you want to stay away from using it completely.

 Meats, chicken, and fish are all foods you probably want to use some aluminum foil to help catch some of the juices for flavor and make cleanup easy.
 A small lining of foil works perfectly for a baked potato, no need to wrap it although you can if you want to.
 You will surely need a small lining of foil if you’re baking things like cookies.